 The timing of the runoff varies yearly but generally can be counted on to wind down in late June.
 The upper Yellowstone River, near Emigrant, Montana is the first part of the river to clear as salmonflies and golden stones emerge along the rocks lining the upper Paradise Valley stretches of the river.

-Anglers fishing the Yellowstone River now face challenges as conditions require precise casting and mending to keep their flies close to the banks where trout seek shelter from the strong currents.
+Anglers fishing the Yellowstone River in June face challenges as conditions require precise casting and mending to keep their flies close to the banks where trout seek shelter from the strong currents.
 However, rewards are plentiful thanks to rising trout and aggressive strikes following accurate presentations in these conditions.

 Watch the Boulder River flow closely in mid-June as river levels begin to drop.
 Fly fishing the Boulder River on a guided float trip is worth the effort once flows drop below that 1,200 cfs threshold.

-The Fins and Feathers staff of Montana fishing guides start to eye the Yellowstone River closely towards the middle of June.
-High water begins to recede, but angling conditions remain challenging for novice and new anglers until the river flow dips well below 7,000 cfs in Paradise Valley.
+The Fins and Feathers staff of Montana fishing guides watch the Yellowstone River closely towards the middle of June.
+High water begins to recede, but angling conditions remain challenging for novice and beginner anglers until the river flow dips well below 7,000 cfs in Paradise Valley.

 Advanced anglers fishing with our guides can expect relative solitude while floating the Yellowstone River once the flow drops below 10,000 cfs.
 Streamer and dry fly fishing with large stonefly patterns is the name of the game, each requiring skilled casting and line management to find success.